As a newly converted fan of Sault Ste. Marie, I feel a bit cheated.

 7. Visit the Loonie in Echo Bay

-After all that sugar we certainly didn’t need any more treats, but we did need one last chance to stretch our legs before getting to the Sault.
-Since Sudbury has the Big Nickel, I figured we should check out Echo Bay’s Loon Dollar Monument, built in 1992.
+After all that sugar, we certainly didn’t need any more treats, but we did need one last chance to stretch our legs before getting to the Sault.
+Since Sudbury has the Big Nickel, I figured we should check out Echo Bay’s Loon Dollar Monument, built-in 1992.
 It made for a quick, worthwhile detour off the highway.

 As a Sudburian, I take issue with the claim that “most visitors agree that Algoma Country’s big loonie has 20 times the value of Sudbury’s big nickel,” but I can’t deny that the view of the hill and the bay from down at the loonie was pretty wonderful.
 It’s two sides of the same coin really: both sites are worth visiting.
-So if you’re from the Sault, come on to Sudbury and enjoy the North Channel sites along the way, and if you’re a Sudburian like me, I highly advise you take the long way to the Sault someday soon.
+So if you’re from the Sault, come on to Sudbury and enjoy the North Channel sites along the way, and if you’re a Sudburian like me, I highly advise you to take the long way to the Sault someday soon.

 And don’t stop there—there are countless stops worth your while in Algoma, I hope you have the time.